-To estimate the size of the potential candidate population for Entresto, we adjusted the widelycited statistic for overall US prevalence (5.7 million) and adjusted it to reflect Class II-IV only.
-Population size was reduced by 5%, based on the proportion of patients with Class I disease in the PARADIGM-HF trial.
+To estimate the size of the potential candidate population for Entresto, we used the projected prevalence for 2015 in the US population (6.2 million) and adjusted it to reflect Class II-IV only.
+The prevalence of Class I disease was assumed to be 25.1%, based on data from a large observational study of CHF in an integrated health care system.
 Then, we used an estimate of the proportion of patients with symptomatic CHF and reduced versus preserved ejection fraction from a recently-published population-based study (48% vs. 52% respectively) to further restrict the patient pool to reduced ejection fraction only.
-This resulted in a candidate population size of approximately 2.6 million individuals.
+This resulted in a candidate population size of approximately 2.2 million individuals.

 For CardioMEMS, the starting point for a population size estimate was the number of hospitalizations annually for CHF, which has been relatively steady at approximately 1 million over the last decade.
-Data supplied by the manufacturer indicates that approximately 45% of patients are NYHA Class III following hospitalization, indicating an annual pool of candidates of approximately 450,000 (or 2.3 million over five years).
+Data supplied by the manufacturer indicates that approximately 45% of these hospitalizations remain NYHA Class III following discharge.
+However, CHF patients are often hospitalized more than once in a given year.
+Data from a large ( $N=^{60,000}$ ) CHF cohort followed longitudinally in the Kaiser Permanente system indicates a rate of 1.57 hospitalizations per patient among those hospitalized.
+The candidate population was therefore estimated to total 286,990 patients each year (i.e., $450,000 \div 1,57$ ), or 1.4 million over five years.

 ICER's methods for estimating budget impact and calculating value-based benchmark prices are described in detail elsewhere.
-Briefly, our calculations assume that utilization of new drugs/devices is "unmanaged" - i.e., without payer or pharmacy benefit management controls in place - to provide an upper bound for likely patterns of drug/device uptake by five years after launch.
+Briefly, our calculations assume that utilization of new drugs/devices occurs without payer, provider group, or pharmacy benefit management controls in place in order to provide an estimate of "unmanaged" drug/device uptake by five years after launch.

 We examine six characteristics of the drug/device and marketplace to estimate unmanaged drug/device uptake.
 These characteristics are listed below: